pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

 collection.insert_many(data)
 ```

-After you saved it, run it with
+After you save it, run it with

 ``` sh
 $ python initial_mongo_setup.py